WHAT IS THE MINIMUM WAGE IN FLORIDA?

 DEFENDING YOUR RIGHTS AGAINST FLSA VIOLATIONS

 As the expression goes, “The best defense is a strong offense.”
-Defend your rights as an American citizen and Tampa employee by getting a strong labor attorney at your side.
+Defend your rights as an American citizen and a Florida employee by getting a strong labor attorney at your side.
 At Wenzel Fenton Cabassa, P.A., our practice is focused exclusively on employment law and fighting workplace injustice daily on behalf of individuals just like you.

 Hardworking people deserve to be treated fairly.
 Our tenacious attorneys at Wenzel Fenton Cabassa, P.A., actively investigate common violations in the industry and the most current issues and cases in employment law.
+Minimum wage cases are often tied to broader wage-and-hour problems, including unpaid wages, overtime pay calculations, and independent contractor misclassification.

 Exemption and Assistant Managers/Shift Supervisors